thumbsup/thumbsup/README.md

   --original-videos  Copy and allow download of full-size videos  [boolean] [default: false]

 Options:
+  --version  Show version number  [boolean]
   --help     Show help  [boolean]
   --config   Path to JSON config file  [string]

 The optional JSON config should contain a single object with one key per argument, not including the leading "--".
 For example: